ember-cli/ember-try/README.md

 ### TODO
 - [ ] Add tests
-- [ ] Add a blueprint for the config
 - [ ] Look into `SilentError` as seen on other `ember-cli` addons to see if its preferable to `throw new Error` for preconditions.